Collaboration for shared aquatic ecosystems-國立成功大學永續發展SDGs

 Collaboration for shared aquatic ecosystems

-3. The GoOcean Marine Radar Team from the National Oceanic Institute collaborates with the Tainan City Government and the NCKU Nearshore Hydrology Center to conduct remote sensing of ocean waves and currents at Anping Fishing Port and the Golden Coast, providing critical marine environmental data for assessing recreational risks.
+NCKU also plays a key role in marine observation and risk assessment.
+The GoOcean Marine Radar Team from the National Oceanic Institute collaborates with the Tainan City Government and NCKU’s Nearshore Hydrology Center to conduct remote sensing of waves and currents at Anping Fishing Port and the Golden Coast.
+The real-time marine environmental data they provide are crucial for evaluating recreational safety and supporting coastal management.

 1. Cofishland, a Local Fish Education Organization founded by NCKU's Urban Planning doctoral students